 And a fat-to-protein ratio of about 56%.

-Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a wet product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a wet product containing a significant amount of meat.

 Those looking for a nice kibble to go with this product may wish to visit our review of Nature’s Variety Instinct dry dog food.